Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Penola, placing the area among the bottom 25% of areas assessed nationally

-Penola averaged approximately 6 new dwelling approvals per year over the past 5 financial years, totalling 33 homes.
-As of FY26, 3 approvals have been recorded.
-Between FY21 and FY25, an average of 1.1 people moved to the area for each dwelling built.
-This indicates a balanced supply and demand market, supporting stable conditions with new homes averaging $346,000 in construction cost value.
+Penola has averaged approximately six new dwelling approvals per year over the past five financial years, totalling 33 homes.
+As of FY-26, four approvals have been recorded.
+On average, 1.1 people have moved to the area annually for each dwelling built between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+New homes are being constructed at an average expected cost of $346,000.

-In FY26, $5.4 million in commercial development approvals have been recorded, suggesting Penola's residential character.
-Compared to the Rest of SA, Penola has significantly less development activity, at 58.0% below the regional average per person.
-This limited new construction typically reinforces demand and pricing for existing properties, which is also under the national average, indicating the area's established nature and suggesting potential planning limitations.
-All new construction in Penola has been detached dwellings, preserving its low density nature and attracting space-seeking buyers.
-The estimated population count of 583 people per dwelling approval reflects this quiet development environment.
+This financial year has seen $5.4 million in commercial development approvals, reflecting the area's residential character.
+Compared to the rest of South Australia, Penola has significantly less development activity, 58.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing properties, which is also under the national average, suggesting an established nature with potential planning limitations.
+All new construction in Penola has been detached dwellings, preserving its low-density character and attracting space-seeking buyers.
+The estimated population per dwelling approval is 583 people, reflecting a quiet development environment.

-Future projections show Penola adding 55 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Future projections estimate Penola will add 55 residents by 2041, with current development rates comfortably meeting demand and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development